hmuhajab/Ireland_Linked-Data-with-DLIGS/README.md

 # Ireland_Linked-Data-with-DLIGS

-# Ireland Geographic Data Preparation Folder
+# Ireland Geographic Data Preparation

 ## Project Overview

-This repository contains the Jupyter notebook `preparation_data.ipynb`, which is designed to preprocess and organize geographic data related to Ireland.
-The notebook outlines a structured approach to transform raw data into an analysis-ready format.
+This repository contains the necessary scripts and ontology files for preprocessing, cleansing, and organizing geographic data related to Ireland.
+The Jupyter notebook `preparation_data.ipynb` is designed to transform raw data into an analysis-ready forma.
+Additionally, scripts in the `Scripts` folder utilize the ontology in the `ontology` folder to populate data models, preparing them for integration into geographic information systems.

 ## Features

-- Data extraction from multiple geographic data sources.
+- **Data extraction** from multiple geographic data sources.
-- Cleansing and normalization of geographic data.
+- **Cleansing and normalization** of geographic data.
-- Integration of data into a unified schema suitable for GIS applications.
+- **Integration of data** into a unified dligs schema.
+- **Ontology-based data population** using RDF and OWL standards.

 ## Data Normalization Techniques

-The preprocessing of geographic data in this project involves normalization techniques to ensure the data is consistent and suitable for population into the DLIGS model.
+Normalization techniques in this project ensure data consistency and suitability for GIS applications:

-- **Encoding Normalization**: The `chardet` library is used to detect and set the correct encoding for CSV file imports, ensuring that all characters in the data are interpreted correctly.
-This step is crucial to prevent issues related to character misrepresentation, especially with non-standard characters.
+- **Encoding Normalization:** Detect and set the correct encoding for CSV file imports using the `chardet` library.

-- **Whitespace Normalization**: The data undergoes various cleaning operations to remove or replace unnecessary spaces within strings.
-For example, spaces are replaced with underscores in name fields to prevent issues during URL encoding (e.g., spaces turning into `%20` in web contexts).
+- **Whitespace Normalization:** Remove or replace unnecessary spaces within strings, e.g., replacing spaces with underscores in names to avoid URL encoding issues.

-- **Deduplication**: Duplicate entries within the dataset are identified and removed using the `df.drop_duplicates()` function.
-This process helps maintain a clean dataset by ensuring that each entry is unique.
+- **Deduplication:** Remove duplicate entries using `df.drop_duplicates()` to ensure data uniqueness.
+- **Data Type Normalization:** Standardize data formats, such as converting all dates to a consistent format or ensuring numerical data adheres to specified formats.

+## Scripts Overview

+The scripts within the `Scripts` folder perform the following operations:

+- **Ontology Loading and Instance Creation:** Scripts load the ontology framework and create instances based on the geographic data extracted and cleansed in the preprocessing steps.
+- **Data Populating:** Utilize the ontology to systematically populate the geographic data into structured formats that adhere to the ontology's schema.

+## Ontology Folder

+The `ontology` folder contains RDF and OWL files that define the structure and relationships of geographic entities.
+These ontologies are crucial for the semantic organization of geographic data, enabling complex queries and data interlinking within GIS applications.

 ## Getting Started

 ### Prerequisites

 Ensure you have the following installed:

 - Python 3.8 or higher
+- Jupyter Notebook or JupyterLab
 - Required Python libraries: `pandas`, `numpy`, `geopandas`

 You can install the necessary libraries using pip:

 ```bash
 pip install notebook pandas numpy geopandas